Indiana Legal Services, Inc.

-Indiana Legal Services, Inc. (ILS) is a not-for-profit law firm and the largest provider of free civil legal assistance to eligible low-income people throughout the state of Indiana.
+Indiana Legal Services, Inc. (ILS) is a not-for-profit law firm and the largest provider of free civil legal assistance to eligible low-income people in Indiana.
 ILS helps clients who are faced with legal problems that harm their ability to have such basics as food, shelter, income, medical care or personal safety.
-Most of the cases ILS handles are cases such as family law where there is domestic violence, housing, consumer law, access to health care, and access to government benefits.
+ILS handles are cases in areas including family law where there is domestic violence, housing, consumer law, access to health care, and access to government benefits.
 ILS does not handle any criminal matters.

 WHO WE SERVE

 ILS was established in 1966, and today we serve clients in every county in Indiana.
 (To see which of our offices serves the various counties, click here.)
-We have more than 50 attorneys and numerous other staff members working in offices around the state.
-ILS has several specialized projects to address the needs of particular client communities, including the Senior Law Project, the Homeless Legal Project, the Immigrants and Language Rights Center, the Low Income Taxpayer Clinic, the Consumer Law Center, the Housing Law Center (ILS is a HUD-approved housing counseling agency), the Military Assistance Project, and the Low-Income LGBT Project.
-ILS is governed by a Board of Directors that includes private attorneys throughout the state of Indiana and low-income people who are eligible for services at ILS.
+We have about 100 attorneys and many other staff members working in offices around the state in areas including family law, housing, comsumer law, expungements and driver's licenses.
+ILS has several specialized projects to address the needs of particular client communities, including the Senior Law Project, the Immigrants and Language Rights Center, the Low Income Taxpayer Clinic, the Military Assistance Project, the Legal Assistance for Victimized Adults (LAVA) Project, and the LGBT Project, and the Worker's Rights & Protection Project (WRAPP) addressing the need of migrant farmworkers, other agricultural workers, and survivors of human trafficking.
+ILS is governed by a Board of Directors that includes private attorneys and low-income people who are eligible for services at ILS.

-In 2016, ILS served close to 11,000 low income people.
+In 2022, ILS served over 15,000 low income people.
 Some of these cases were full representation cases, where an ILS attorney represented the client in a court or agency action.
-Some of these cases involved giving a client advice about his or her legal rights and what action the client could take.
+Others involved giving a client advice about his or her legal rights and what action the client could take.

-Over half a million people in Indiana live below the poverty level.
+More than 800,000 people in Indiana live with incomes below the poverty level.
 There are several agencies and programs around the state that try to meet the legal needs of the poor.
 ILS is the largest of these agencies in Indiana.
 ILS recognizes and supports other agencies around the state that provide legal assistance to the poor, such as legal aid societies and pro bono programs.
 We also partner with organizations outside of Indiana, such as the Mid-America Pension Rights Project.
 Even with all of these agencies working hard, it is difficult to meet the legal needs of the poor in Indiana.

-Indiana Legal Services uses the law to fight poverty, empower clients, and improve access to justice.
+Indiana Legal Services uses the law to fight poverty and racism, empower clients, and improve access to justice.

 Dignity, fairness, and equality for all people under the law.